ZhipengHong0123/Steam-Game-Analysis/README.md

 # Game Recommendation
 Commercial success of modern games hinges on player satisfaction and retention.
-So we also did collaborative filtering recommendation via alternative least squares (ALS) algorithm.
-This spark model only accepts user-item matrix for now (Year 2022), so we picked `"steamid"`,`"appid"`as user and item features, and trait `"voted-up"` as explicit rating.
+So we did collaborative filtering recommendation via alternative least squares (ALS) algorithm.
+This Spark model only accepts user-item matrix for now (Year 2022), so we picked `"steamid"`,`"appid"`as user and item features, and treat `"voted-up"` as explicit rating.

 To improve model perfermance, we decided to filter out cold starters and set thresholds:
 1. Take off 'unpopular' games (less than 100 user rating)
 2. Take off 'unfrequent' users (rated less than 10 games)

 Also, we encoded steamid and appid with indexStringColumns to compress the data.
 And converted all data to integer to comply with the model setting.
-Below are the code of modeling:

 ```python
 als = ALS(maxIter=5, regParam=0.01, userCol="steamid",